kenballus/cs50-sp-public/assignments/02_utf8/assignment.md

 # Assignment 02: `utf8`, due Tuesday, April 22 at 11:59:59 PM

-Your task in this assignment is to build a UTF-8 decoder.
+Your task in this assignment is to build a simple UTF-8 code point decoder.

 During this task, you are permitted to use anything you want from libc, though I don't anticipate that you'll need to use very much of libc for this assignment.
 No other libraries are permitted.